Today, I have something really incredible to share…

 62. Tampons

-Everyone should add a few of these to their packs since there is at least 13 excellent survival uses for tampons.
+Everyone should add a few of these to their packs since there are 13 excellent survival uses for tampons.

 63. Hand Sanitizer